 The Long Beach Unified School District has adopted a process for filing a formal complaint under Title IX utilizing the Uniform Complaint Procedure (UCP).
 The UCP process can be used for filing formal complaints regarding unlawful discrimination, harassment, intimidation, or bullying on the basis of sex, sexual orientation, gender, gender identity, or gender expression.
 Additionally, the UCP process can be used for other complaints that do not fall under Title IX, but meet other guidelines, such as LCAP, pupil fees, Every Student Succeeds Act, and a number of programs and activities that are governed by other state and/or federal laws and regulations.

 A UCP complaint requires a written statement that provides the name of the person filing the complaint and contact information, the name or name(s) of person(s) subjected to the alleged Title IX violation, the name of the education institution, a description of the alleged Title IX violation, a report of any retaliation suffered by the person filing the complaint, the date(s) of incident(s) which allegedly violated Title IX, and any attempt to address the alleged violation including contacting the site principal or other administrator or the district office responsible for overseeing the school site.
 The person or organization filing the complaint need not be a victim of the allegation, but may complain on behalf of another person or group.
 The UCP process requires that a complaint be filed within 6 months of the date the complainant became aware of the alleged violation.
 If more than 6 months have passed, the complainant may file a UCP and request an extension of the timeline, which must be approved by either the District Coordinator or Superintendent.
+Under Title IX, there is no time limit on reporting sexual misconduct to the District’s Title IX Coordinator.
+However, there may be a two-year statute of limitations related to when you can file a lawsuit in court against the District related to its implementation the Title IX complaint process in your particular case.
+Please contact an attorney for further information.

 The LBUSD Uniform Complaint Procedure